Posterior Average Effects: Framework and main results

+For ease of notation we omit the dependence of $\Gamma_{\epsilon}$ on $\beta$, $\sigma_*$, and $\psi$, all of which we consider fixed and given in this section.
+Indeed, we assume that the researcher has chosen an estimator $\widehat{\beta}$, and, depending on the setting, an estimator $\widehat{\sigma}$ --- our theory is silent about where these choices come from --- and that she has already observed their realized values in a large sample.
+The moment function $\psi$ is determined by this choice of estimators.
+Moreover, in large samples, the population values $\beta$ and $\sigma_*$ are arbitrarily close to the observed values $\widehat{\beta}$ and $\widehat{\sigma}$.
+In our setup, we only consider densities of unobservables $f_0$ that are consistent with those values, in the sense that the moment restriction $\mathbb{E}_{P(\beta,f_0)} [\psi_{\beta,\sigma_*}(Y,X)]=0$ holds.
+This large-sample logic is consistent with our focus on specification error; see (\ref{DefBias}) below.

+Note that the same logic might suggest imposing that other features of the joint population distribution of the data $(Y,X)$, such as means, covariances, higher-order moments, or even the entire distribution, be kept constant for all $f_0\in\Gamma_{\epsilon}$.
+Restricting neighborhoods in this way does not affect the results in this section, because those are valid for all possible $\psi$, and one could thus impose additional moment restrictions on $f_0$.

 Let us denote the supports of $X$ and $U$ as ${\cal{X}}$ and ${\cal{U}}$, respectively.
-We assume that $d$ is a $\phi$\emph{-divergence} of the form
+We assume that $d$ is a $\phi${-divergence} of the form

 where $\phi$ is a convex function that satisfies $\phi(1)=0$ and $\phi''(1)>0$.
-This family contains as special cases the Kullback-Leibler divergence (averaged over $X$), the Hellinger distance, the $\chi^2$ divergence, and more generally the members of the Cressie-Read family of divergences (Cressie and Read, 1984).
-It is commonly used to measure misspecification, see Andrews \textit{et al.} (2018) and Christensen and Connault (2019) for recent examples.
+This family contains as special cases the $\chi^2$ divergence (averaged over $X$), the Kullback-Leibler divergence, the Hellinger distance, and more generally the members of the Cressie-Read family of divergences (Cressie and Read, 1984).
+It is commonly used to measure misspecification, see Andrews \textit{et al.} (2020) and Christensen and Connault (2019) for recent examples.